ElainaPata/sql-data-warehouse-project/README.md

 #### Specifications
 - **Data Sources**: Import data from two source files (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Combine both sources into a single, user friendly data model designed for analytical queries
+- **Integration**: Combine both sources into a single, user friendly data model designed for analytical queries.
-- **Scrope**: Focus on the latest dataset only; historizationof data is not required
+- **Scrope**: Focus on the latest dataset only; historizationof data is not required.
 - **Documentation**: Provide clear docymentation of the data model to support both business stakeholders and analytics team.